 We have a Patronage Program that allows us to distribute our available net earnings to our shareholders.
 This program provides for the application of net earnings in the manner described in our Bylaws.
 In addition to determining the amount and method of patronage to be distributed, the Bylaws address increasing surplus to meet capital adequacy standards established by Regulations; increasing surplus to a level necessary to support competitive pricing at targeted earnings levels; and increasing surplus for reasonable reserves.
 Patronage distributions are based on business done with us during the year.
-We paid cash patronage of \$3.9 million in 2021, \$3.5 million in 2020 and \$2.8 million in 2019.
-During 2021, we declared patronage distributions of \$5.7 million that was paid in February 2022.
+We paid cash patronage of \$5.7 million in 2022, \$3.9 million in 2021, and \$3.5 million in 2020.
+During 2022, we declared patronage distributions of \$9.8 million to be paid in March 2023.
+An additional \$1.2 million was declared by Farm Credit of Enid, ACA for their stockholders prior to the merger and will also be paid in March 2023.
+Refer to Note 1, "Organization and Operations", for additional information on the merger.